Renesas-EMEV2/Documentation/Bootloader.md

 including the uboot make, SD partitioning and creation steps.

+IMPORTANT - Before first boot, the init.rc found in the "androidfs4" SD card partition should be patched replacing:

+	mount ext3 /dev/block/mmcblk0p6 /data nosuid nodev

+with:

+	mount ext3 /dev/block/mmcblk1p5 /data nosuid nodev

 NOTE - The android file system (android-fs4.tar.gz) and kernel image (uImage) are not included and should be stored in testsd/ before executing the script.

-Also, the android init.rc should have been patched assuming root fs at "/dev/mmcblk1p3", in place of the usual "/dev/mmcblk0p3".
+To be noticed also that running Android from the SD-card makes it MUCH slower that from the internal NAND, especially first time it's booted-up (which may take several minutes to complete), but also for every single action made on device.

 Using serial console and reloading kernel image
 -----------------------------------------------